 - What are the opportunities for training and career advancement?

 - What would I need to do in order to be the most successful person in the company?
-This one is particularly good for sales roles.
-Or try a softer version – What type of person does it take to be successful here?
+(Particularly good for sales roles).
+Or a softer version – What type of person does it take to be successful here?

 - What do you see as my strongest assets and possible weaknesses?
 Do you have any concerns that I need to clear up in order to be the top candidate?

-Finally, instead of asking for next steps, if you really want the job, why not ask for it?
-It’s a bold move that can really set you apart from the pack.
+Instead of asking for next steps, if you really want the job, why not ask for it?
+It’s a bold move but can really set you apart from the pack.

 There are also some questions you should never ask, such as “What does your company do?” (you should know that from your research) or, “How much vacation would I get?” (save salary and benefits questions for later in the process).